larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 >Prior to an event starting, you can spend your raw material ranks, along with any raw material tags that you have, to craft in-game items.
 Once you are done crafting items before the game starts, logistics will give you tags for any unspent raw materials as well as tags for the items that you produced.
 When you get your raw material tags, you can request to get them in any rank I-X, as long as the total ranks are equal to the unspent ranks that you have left.

 ## Producing Items
->Production items are ranked from I-X. It takes as many raw materials ranks to make a single item equal to the production item’s rank.
+>Production items are ranked from I-X. It takes as many raw materials ranks to make a single item equal to the production item's rank.
 But wait!
 Production items are ranked I-X and raw materials are only ranked I-V, and then X; how do I get VI-IX raw materials?
 The answer to that is to combine the I-V raw materials to equal the rank of the production item that you are making.
 >
 >Examples:
 >